“Is lime acidic or alkaline?” is a question that most people would like to ask but never get the chance to actually get

 Wrapping It Up

 Most of the time, the only way we get to give our body the benefits of lime is when they’re squeezed on our foods or sauces for more flavor.
 You can, however, make a lime water instead of lemon water if you want more of its alkalizing benefits.

 To maximize this further, adding lime to your juice recipes can take the benefits you get to higher levels.
-For instance, lime mixed together with pineapple and ginger using juicers such as the Breville BJE200XL can help with upset stomach and muscle pains.
+For instance, lime mixed together with pineapple and ginger using a masticating juicer can help with upset stomach and muscle pains.